-Refer to CHECKING BELT TENSIONER SPRING TENSION AND BELT WEAR in Lubrication and Maintenance/500 Hour/12 Month section to determine if belt needs replacing.
+Refer to CHECKING BELT TENSIONER SPRING TENSION AND BELT WEAR in Lubrication and Maintenance/600 Hour/12 Month section to determine

 - 1. Release tension on belt using a 1/2 in. drive ratchet as shown in photo. - 2.
 Remove belt from pulleys and discard belt.